-JACKSON, Tenn. – The University of Tennessee Institute of Agriculture will host the annual Weed Tour on Wednesday, June 21 at the West Tennessee AgResearch and Education Center.
-The guided tour will feature about 50 weed management research tests in cotton, corn and soybean.
+JACKSON, Tenn. – The University of Tennessee Institute of Agriculture will host the annual Weed Tour this Wednesday, June 21 at the West Tennessee AgResearch and Education Center.
+The guided tour will feature about 40 weed management research tests in cotton, corn and soybean.
+This tour will qualify for Commercial applicator 3 points in categories C01, C04, C10 and C12 as well as CCA 3 points for Crop Management.

 Weed Tour runs from 9 – 12:00 a.m., with registration opening at 8:30 a.m.
 A light breakfast will be served.